switch180/aws-dynamodb-recommendation/readme.md

 The function takes the following parameters in the event:

-- `action`: The action to perform.
-Accepted values are create or insert. create will recreate everything and insert will append the new metrics to existing metrics.
+- `action`: The action to perform on the DynamoDB table.
+Accepted values are `create` or `insert`. `create` will recreate the metrics and recommendations from scratch, while `insert` will append new metrics to existing metrics.

+    *Note:* If using '`insert`' action, make sure to change the `cloudwatch_metric_end_datetime` to avoid duplicates.
-- `accountid`: The AWS account ID of the DynamoDB table.
+- `accountid`: The AWS account ID of the DynamoDB table(s) to analyze.
+- `regions` : List of AWS Regions to analyze DynamoDB tables, example: `['us-east-1', 'us-east-2']`
 - `dynamodb_tablename`: The name of the DynamoDB table to create cost estimates and recommendations for.
+If set to `all`, the function will analyze all tables in the specified regions.
 - `dynamodb_read_utilization`: The read utilization percentage threshold to use when creating recommendations.
 - `dynamodb_write_utilization`: The write utilization percentage threshold to use when creating recommendations.
 - `dynamodb_minimum_units`: The minimum number of read and write capacity units to use when creating recommendations.
 - `number_of_days_look_back`: The number of days to look back in CloudWatch metrics when creating cost estimates and recommendations.
-Maximum number of days is 14 due to CloudWatch metrics limitations
+Maximum number of days is 14 due to CloudWatch metrics limitations.
 - `cloudwatch_metric_end_datatime`: The end time of the CloudWatch metrics to use when creating cost estimates and recommendations.

 It also takes the following environment variables: